andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 python3 info_dumper.py --print_all
 ```

-To list models with a specific name pattern, you can use the `grep` command:
+* **Use `grep` to list models that have a specific name pattern**:
 ```sh
 python3 info_dumper.py --print_all | grep <model_name>
 ```

-To run the Image Classification Sample and Security Barrier Camera Demo application you need to download the following models:
+To run the Image Classification Sample and Security Barrier Camera Demo application, download the following models:

 |Model Name                                     | Code Sample or Demo App                             |
 |-----------------------------------------------|-----------------------------------------------------|